JennyShen056/verl/helpsteer3/README.md

 ```

 This will:
-1. Merge checkpoints to HuggingFace format
+1. Merge checkpoints to HuggingFace format (using merge_checkpoint.sh)
 2. Run inference on test set (500 samples)
 3. Evaluate using reward model
 4. Compare results statistically